webrecorder/browsertrix/frontend/docs/docs/user-guide/deduplication.md

 Deduplication (or “dedupe”) is the process of preventing duplicate content from being stored during crawling.
 When deduplication is enabled, the crawler will reference a collection’s existing items when checking for new content and URLs.
 Content that is identical, even when found at a different URL, will be deduplicated by writing "revisit" records rather than the full resource in the resulting crawl WACZ files.
 This results in a smaller, space-saving collection and smaller archived items.

-Deduplication is facilitated by a _deduplication index_ on the collection, which contains information for every resource and URL in the collection’s archived items.
-Detailed technical information about how deduplication is implemented in Browsertrix is available in the [crawler’s developer documentation](https://crawler.docs.browsertrix.com/develop/dedupe/).
+Deduplication in Browsertrix is facilitated by a _deduplication index_ associated with a given collection, which contains information for every resource and URL in the collection’s archived items.

 ## Tradeoffs and Considerations